niftylettuce/amazon-ec2-node-stack/Readme.md

     > Now visit <http://12.34.56.78/> (replace with your instance's IP).
 If you run into issues, you may need to log into EC2's security groups and open up port 3000.

-8. Optionally you can run the following command to increase the number of sockets that Node can connect to.

-    ```bash
-    sudo ulimit -n 999999
-    ```

 ## Apache Legacy Support